 In the made-for-TV movie Burn Notice: The Fall of Sam Axe, Sam is sent to a crummy operation in Columbia because he slept with the wife of a powerful admiral.
 Who caught him in the act.

-After exposing herself during an unsanctioned op, Agent Pearce is reassigned to Mumbai with an anti-counterfeit unit.
+After exposing herself during an unsanctioned op and taking the heat for the heroes, Agent Pearce is reassigned to Mumbai with an anti-counterfeit unit.
 As Michael notes, she's most likely going to be reading fake prescription labels for the rest of her career.
+She herself notes it could have been worse though, as the CIA was looking to fill an ice station post in Reykjavik.

 In The Caesars, the third episode, "Tiberius", features Roman general Germanicus returning triumphant from a campaign on the Rhine, and being posted to Syria to negotiate the coronation of a Rome-friendly king of Armenia.
 As he is the heir apparent to the Imperial throne and is vastly more popular than its current occupant, Tiberius, the latter mostly sends him to Syria to get him as far away from Rome as possible.